-The Zoo is home to one male spotted hyena, Lou, born in 1992.
+The Zoo is home to one spotted hyena, a male named Lou, born in 1992.
+Lou has been here at the Zoo since 1999.
 Keepers say Lou is playful, and he will run along the fence when people he knows are running along the outside.
 He also loves to play with toys, especially hard plastic balls.
-For recent information on the death of our female hyena, Drek, click here.

 Status in the Wild